codacy/codacy-coverage-reporter/docs/adding-coverage-to-your-repository.md

     bash <(curl -Ls https://coverage.codacy.com/get.sh) report
     ```

-    See [alternative ways of running Codacy Coverage Reporter](alternative-ways-of-running-coverage-reporter.md) for other ways of running Codacy Coverage Reporter, such as when using Circle CI or GitHub actions, or to install the binary manually.
+    See [alternative ways of running Codacy Coverage Reporter](alternative-ways-of-running-coverage-reporter.md) for other ways of running Codacy Coverage Reporter, such as by installing the binary manually or using a CircleCI Orb or GitHub Action.

 1. Optionally, [add a Codacy badge](https://docs.codacy.com/repositories/badges/) to the README of your repository to display the current code coverage.